wazuh/wazuh-documentation/source/installation-guide/open-distro/all-in-one-deployment/index.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.
 .. meta::
-  :description: Find out how to install Wazuh and OpenDistro components for Elasticsearch in an all-in-one deployment, appropriate for testing and small working environments.
+  :description: Find out how to install Wazuh and OpenDistro components for Elasticsearch on the same host, following an all-in-one deployment process.

 .. _all_in_one_index: